Strikersoft/strikersoft-frontend-test-assignment/README.md

 ## Searching
 Searching by `name` field should be implemented.
 Search field is a normal text input.
 On input to a search field the table should be automatically updated, showing people, whose name contains the entered substring.
-Sidebar should be updated dynamically to point to the topmost user.
+Sidebar should be updated dynamically to point to the new user at the last position.
 Please check the behavior validity for erasing the characters.
 The table should still be sorted.